 [Editor’s Note: When I asked the members of the Postpartum Progress Facebook Page for their stories on postpartum panic attacks, I was actually surprised by how many moms had them.
 I was fortunate not to experience a panic attack, but I’ve had postpartum anxiety, and I’ve been with people who are in the midst of having them and it’s a horrible thing to watch someone overcome by the symptoms and unable to control them.

 Today, I’m sharing another story of panic attacks, this time from Laura Pejsa.
-It may be tough for some of you to read about she went through, which is why I’ve put up the emergency stop button, but there is a happy ending.
+It may be tough for some of you to read about she went through, so please stop reading now if you’re not in a safe place. -Katherine]

 It is 6 am.
 I know this not because I have heard an alarm or looked at my watch.
 I know this because “it” has started—just like “it” did yesterday, the day before, and the day before that.
 “It” starts with a muffled, scratchy sound in my ears, similar to radio static, which gradually builds to a roar.
 My heart begins to race too, too fast, and I sweat and shiver simultaneously.
 Sometimes everything goes dark and I must wait a few moments before my vision returns.
 Always, I am terrified.
 But I keep telling myself that I am not going to die, because I thought I would die those other days, yet I lived.
 I live.

-Months later, I will find myself at 6 am snuggled in my own bed, next to my slumbering baby boy, watching him sleep with the groggy joy of a new parent.
-Finally at peace … finally a mother.
+Months later, I will find myself at six o’clock in the morning snuggled in my own bed, next to my slumbering baby boy, watching him sleep with the groggy joy of a new parent.
+Finally at peace.
+Finally a mother.